ECE3400Team17/ECE3400_Team17/lab1.md

 ![](./images/Lab1/180_near.jpg)

 We then ran the servo set to a value of 0.
-This is the maximum speed, with the motor turning counter-clockwise.
+This is the maximum speed, with the motor turning clockwise.

 ### Code:
 ```